agkozak/zcomet/README.md

 `load` is the command used for loading prompts.

+*NOTE: If the repository that `load` is cloning has submodules, consider whether or not you really need them.
+Using the [`--no-submodules`](#--no-submodules) option after `load` can save a lot of time during installation and updating.*

 ### `fpath` repository-name \[subdirectory\]

 `fpath` will clone a repository and add one of its directories to `FPATH`.
 Unlike `load`, it does not source any files.
 Also, you must be very specific about which subdirectory is to be added to `FPATH`; `zcomet fpath` does not try to guess.
 If you wanted to use the agkozak-zsh-prompt with `promptinit`, you could run